A degree in Communication Studies gives students tremendous flexibility in terms of

 to meet diverse educational and professional goals.
 Some students may

-choose to focus on the processes of human communication (interpersonal
+choose to focus on areas of communication (for example - rhetoric, interpersonal, intercultural, public relations, or health). the processes of human communication (interpersonal

 relationships), while others may emphasize corporate communication,